DogukanAlyanak/simpleQmatic/README.md

-This app crating with node.js, this app is simple q-matic
+This app crating with node.js and socket.io, this app is simple q-matic